Dpavlovski/text_to_sparql/README.md

 - **QALD Data**cted results from the QALD JSON dataset.**set Parsing**: Extracts questions, SPARQL queries, and expe
 - **Entity and Relation Linking**: Identifies entities and relations in the question using Named Entity Recognition (NER) and links them to Wikidata items and properties.
+- **Enititis and Relations**: are searched on Wikidata endpoint for finding the most similar.
 - **SPARQL Query Generation**: Generates SPARQL queries based on extracted entities, relations, and question templates.
 - **Result Evaluation**: Compares generated results with ground truth results to assess the correctness of the query.
 - **Database Integration**: Saves and retrieves benchmark results to/from a MongoDB database.